Social Enterprise Development Initiative (SEDI)

 SEDI aims to support social enterprises to be more efficient and effective.
 It helps them to deliver social benefits to vulnerable Australians.

-The SEDI will support social enterprises by providing:
+The SEDI supports social enterprises by providing funding for:

 Engaging with the sector